 23. Create a dry stream bed

 Landscaping with river rocks is a popular way to achieve a naturalistic side of house design and one of the benefits of creating a path out of rocks or pebbles is that it can force rainwater out from along the side of your house and prevent pooling.
-I love the monochrome aesthetic of this dry stream bed, broken up by little shrubs serving as pops of colour.
+Stones in a dry stream bed can give you a lovely monochrome aesthetic, broken up by little shrubs serving as pops of colour.

 You could even turn part of a dry stream bed into a Zen rock garden with the addition of sand and enjoy some meditative raking, creating attractive ripples or overlapping circles and feeling blissfully at one with your Buddha-nature.

 There are so many options for gorgeous landscaping lighting and one is to install uplights at ground level to illuminate certain features of your side of house garden.
 Uplights can be placed into a side path as well as at the bottom of trees to highlight their beauty as well as guide people along the path at night.
 Solar or low-voltage lights are best but speak with a landscape lighting expert to get the ideal lighting solution for your side of house design.

 If you have pets, you’ll want to create a side of house area that is safe for them as well as able to withstand heavy paw traffic without ending up with ugly, patchy worn grass and trampled flowers.
 There are various tips and tricks you can look into, for example:

 - Use hardscaping to make winding paths that dogs enjoy following, with layers and dimension that will stimulate your furbaby;

 - Add brick pavers or gravel in high traffic areas

 - Plant hardy, pet-friendly plants that are non-toxic and can withstand urination (there are plenty of flowering woody shrubs which do this well);